ModusCreateOrg/capsule/README.md

 Make sure you wrap the value you paste in with `"` and `"`.

-You can change the region if you wish as well.
+You can change the region if you wish as well, but please check the region supports all the features required by Capsule.

 Save the file.
 You are now ready to use Capsule to build out your static site.